 -Easier to use- just requires you to click a link or scan a QR code

 -Can work better on some browsers than others

 How is AR Helping Retail?

+What are some of the best AR retail examples?
 AR can be used as a powerful marketing tool to get customers engaged in your product or service, and enhance the customer journey.

 With AR, you get the best of both worlds, as it allows you to create a unique experience which combines the real world and the virtual one by overlaying digital imagery in the environment around you.
 Engaging with this digital experience is an effective way to captivate customers and connect them with your product or service.

 AR is more accessible to the general public than Virtual Reality (VR), as it can be used via a powerful device that many of us have in our pockets- our smartphones.
 So AR is a practical solution that many people will be able to use and access.
 Both app-based and web-based AR are also less expensive than other immersive technology as a result, as no other special hardware is necessarily required for customers to access it.

 In addition, many AR experiences don’t even require you to download an app.
 You simply scan a QR code with your camera, or click a link, and the AR experience will launch right from your internet browser, making the whole process more convenient for users.